The Night I Let a Chatbot Judge My Career: An Audit By AI

 Why Being a Failure in the Eyes of the Machine is My New Metric for Success

-So I am officially embracing my status as a failure in the eyes of the algorithm.
-I will continue to ignore the keyword density suggestions.
-I will keep my site architecture as flat as I want.
-I will continue to be as cynical and sarcastic as the situation warrants.
-If the machines think that makes me bad at my job then I am doing something right.
-The day an artificial intelligence looks at my site and tells me I am doing a great job is the day I know I have finally lost my mind and become part of the very noise I am trying to cut through.
+So I’m officially embracing my status as a failure in the algorithm’s eyes.
+I’ll keep ignoring keyword density tips.
+I’ll keep my site structure as flat as I like.
+I’ll stay as cynical and sarcastic as I need to be.
+If the machines think that makes me bad at my job, I must be doing something right.
+The day AI tells me I’m doing great is the day I know I’ve lost my mind and joined the noise I’m trying to avoid.

 I hope you enjoyed this audit of an audit.
-If you want to reach out and tell me about the time a chatbot told you that your life work was a technical error feel free to use my contact page.
+If you want to reach out and tell me about the time a chatbot told you that your life's work was a technical error, feel free to use my contact page.
 I would love to hear about it.
 Just do not expect me to be positive about it.